Ikara (missile): Ikara-fitted ships

 Ikara was fitted to all of the Royal Australian Navy (RAN) frigates/destroyer escorts and guided-missile destroyers.
-There were three main variants of the system fitted to RAN ships; F1, F2, and F3.
+There were three main variants of the system fitted to RAN ships: F1, F2, and F3.
 The F1 system, using an analogue computer, a single launcher and without a data link, was fitted to HMA Ships and only.
 The F3 system, with a digital computer, digital display, single launcher and a digital data link, was fitted to the other four River class ships.
-HMAS Stuart and Derwent were fitted with F3/0 systems during Half-life refits during the 1980s.
+HMAS Stuart and Derwent were fitted with F3/0 systems during half-life refits during the 1980s.

 The F2 system, using a digital computer, digital display, two launchers and with a digital data link, was fitted to the three Perth-class destroyers.
 The digital computer used by the RAN was the AN/UYK-1 NTDS (Naval Tactical Data System) (Bunker Ramo 133).
 The Ikara missile was withdrawn from service by the RAN in 1991.

 Ikara was also operated by the Brazilian Navy, Royal Navy, and Royal New Zealand Navy.
-It was phased out in the early 1990s due to the obsolescence of the Mk 44 torpedo and inability to carry the newer and heavier Mk 46 or Stingray.
+It was phased out in the early 1990s due to the obsolescence of the Mk 44 torpedo and inability to carry the newer and heavier Mk 46 or Sting Ray.